kyma-project/telemetry-manager/docs/contributor/pocs/integrate-prometheus-with-telemetry-manager-using-alerting.md

-# Integrate Prometheus with Telemetry Manager using Alerting
+# Integrate Prometheus With Telemetry Manager Using Alerting

 ## Goal